forrestjgq/lsp/thread/pwpt/pthread.md

 <span id="1.9.1"> </span>
 ### 1.9.1 Architectural overview

-You may remember from [[Section 1.](#1.)2](#1.2) that the three essential aspects of a thread system are execution context, scheduling, and synchronization.
+You may remember from [Section 1.2](#1.2) that the three essential aspects of a thread system are execution context, scheduling, and synchronization.
 When you evaluate any thread system, or compare any two thread systems, start by categorizing the features into capabilities that support execution contexts, scheduling, and synchronization.

 With Pthreads, you create an execution context (thread) by calling **pthread\_create**.
 Creating a thread also schedules the thread for execution, and it will begin by calling a "thread start function" that you specified.
 Pthreads allows you to specify scheduling parameters either at the time you create the thread, or later on while the thread is running.
 A thread normally terminates when it calls **pthread\_exit**, or returns from the thread start function, although we will encounter a few other possibilities later.